svaksha/Julia.jl/FileIO.md

 + [Tables.jl](https://github.com/JuliaData/Tables.jl) :: This package provides four useful interface functions for working with tabular data in a variety of formats.
 The discourse [announcment:](https://discourse.julialang.org/t/tables-jl-a-table-interface-for-everyone/14071)!
 + [TableWidgets.jl](https://github.com/piever/TableWidgets.jl) :: Interactive widgets to work with tabular data in Julia.
 + [ReadWriteDlm2](https://github.com/strickek/ReadWriteDlm2.jl) :: CSV IO.
 Works like readdlm/writedlm, but using decimal comma by default.
 Additional supporting Date, DateTime, Time, Complex, Missing and Rational types.
++ [Schemata.jl](https://github.com/JockLawrie/Schemata.jl) :: Schema (specification of a data set) for tabular data sets in Julia.

 ## XDMF
 + [XDMF.jl](https://github.com/JuliaFEM/Xdmf.jl) :: A standardized method to exchange scientific data between High Performance Computing codes and tools lead to the development of the eXtensible Data Model and Format (XDMF)